Animal Legal Defense Fund’s Animal Law Summer School

 June, July and August 2017

 The Animal Legal Defense Fund is pleased to announce the launch of our free Animal Law Summer School in 2017!
-All are welcome to join us for three 60-minute tutorials provided by leading authorities on cutting-edge topics in animal law: Ag-Gag, puppy mills and captive wildlife.
+All are welcome to join us for three 60-minute webinars provided by leading authorities on cutting-edge topics in animal law: Ag-Gag, puppy mills and captive wildlife.